'Ogre of the Ardennes' serial killer dies in French prison hospital | Law-Order

 'Ogre of the Ardennes' serial killer dies in French prison hospital

-Fourniret, dubbed by the media the "Ogre of the Ardennes", was convicted in 2008 of raping or attempting to rape seven women and girls aged between 12 and 22 and then killing them.
-His murderous spree spanned more than a decade, from 1987 to 2001.
+Fourniret, dubbed the "Ogre of the Ardennes" by French media, was convicted in 2008 of raping or attempting to rape seven women and girls aged between 12 and 22 and then killing them.
+His murderous spree lasted from 1987 to 2001.
+Fourniret, who was 79 and had been in jail for nearly two decades, had been in hospital since Saturday and had been placed in a coma due to heart and respiratory problems.

-Fourniret was serving two life sentences after a court in 2018 handed him a second jail term for the killing of a mobster's companion.
-Fourniret, who had admitted a fascination for virgins, was arrested in 2003 after a 13-year-old girl escaped from his van and called the police.
+He was serving two life sentences after a court in 2018 handed him a second jail term for the killing of a mobster's companion.
+While in jail, he had been investigated for several other unsolved murder cases.
+Fourniret, who admitted a fascination with virgins, was arrested in 2003 after a 13-year-old girl escaped from his van and called the police.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)